RocketCommunicationsInc/astro-components/packages/rux-accordion/README.md

 #Tree
-The RUX Tree component â€¦
+The RUX Tree component …

 RUX Tree is based on the industry standard [WebComponents v1 spec](https://html.spec.whatwg.org/multipage/custom-elements.html) and implemented with [Polymer Project 3](https://www.polymer-project.org) for backwards compatibility and document binding.